 It is also considered to happen as a result of an inflammatory process leading to increased permeability and exudate formation.
-Previously, the fluid was considered to be sterile, but DNA and RNA of infectious organisms are found in the exudate in OME following an infection of acute otitis media which is the cause of inflammation.
+Previously, the fluid was considered to be sterile, but DNA and RNA of infectious organisms are found in the exudate in OME following an infection of acute otitis media, which is the cause of inflammation.
 (23)

 Symptoms: OME should be considered in any case of hearing loss in children as it is the most common presentation of the disease.
 (6, 22, 23, 24) Other symptoms include difficulty in communication, delayed speech and language development, withdrawal, and sleep disorders.
 Intermittent otalgia can also be present.
 (24)

-Signs: On otoscopy, there is dullness of the tympanic membrane with absent light reflex.
+Signs: On otoscopy, there is opacification of the tympanic membrane with an absent light reflex.
 The color of the tympanic membrane may be bluish, yellowish, or grey, with bubbles seen sometimes.
 (6, 23) The tympanic membrane may be bulging or retracted.
 If there is severe retraction of the tympanic membrane, it can lead to the formation of a retraction pocket.
 For its prevention, surgical intervention such as modified cartilage augmentation tympanoplasty may be needed.
 (27)

 Audiometry and hearing loss assessment should also be done as it is a good indicator of the severity of the disease.
-In infants and children with age of 5 years or less, hearing tests are performed using auditory brainstem responses (ABR).
-It detects the electrical activity of the brain when an acoustic signal is generated and determines frequency and sound intensity.
+In infants and children with age 5 years or less, hearing tests are performed using auditory brainstem responses (ABR).
+It detects the electrical activity of the brain when an acoustic signal is generated and determines the frequency and sound intensity.
 (28) Hearing loss in OME ranges from 20 dB to 50 dB.
-If it is more than 50 dB then inner ear disease should be considered.
+If it is more than 50 dB, then inner ear disease should be considered.
 (24)

-Diagnostic criteria and Investigations:
+Diagnostic Criteria and Investigations

 The diagnosis is made purely on clinical features and hearing loss assessment.
 Tuning fork tests, otoscopic examination, and hearing assessment is a must.
-(6) X-ray mastoid can be done to check the clouding of cells.
+(6) X-ray of the mastoid can be done to check the clouding of cells.
 According to the NICE guidelines, bilateral OME and hearing loss should be assessed for 3 months before starting any interventions.
 Eosinophilia is considered if present as it may be indicative of any associated atopic disease.
 (22) Routine assessment for associated GERD or allergies is not supported but should be considered in eosinophilia, family history, and related symptoms.
 (29)